Chnapy/timeflies/docs/gameplay/game-mechanics/spell.md

 ## Attributes

 Several attributes compose a spell.
-For now all of them are statics, and cannot change during a battle.
+Some of them are statics, and cannot change during a battle.
+Others are dynamics, values can be modified.

+**Statics**
 - Name
 - Description
 - Role

     Works as characters roles, it defines what kind of spell it is, what kind of effects it does.

+**Dynamics**
 - Duration

     How long this spell takes on launch to apply its effects.